CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Oracle Settings, Structure Generation and Director View Computation

-\paragraph{Builder selection criterion.} At each turn, the verified candidate moves are injected into the builder's prompt alongside the director discussion.
-Candidates are presented in a lightweight natural language format — for example, \texttt{PLACE gs @ (0,1) layer 0} for a small block placement or \texttt{PLACE bl @ (1,0) layer 0 $\to$ (2,0)} for a large block spanning two cells.
-The builder is instructed to select the candidate that it believes at least one director is asking for, based on the director discussion in the current turn.
-If no candidate clearly matches any director's description, the builder is instructed to issue a clarification request rather than selecting arbitrarily.
-This framing preserves the pragmatic inference requirement — the builder must still interpret director natural language and map it to a specific candidate — while eliminating the possibility of physically invalid moves to some extent.
-The builder's confirmation field is also extended to include a brief rationale identifying which director(s) were followed and whether directors agreed or conflicted on the move, providing rich signal for subsequent analysis.
+\paragraph{Builder selection criterion} Verified candidates are injected into the Builder's prompt alongside the Director discussion, presented in a lightweight natural language format---for example, \texttt{PLACE gs @ (0,1) layer 0} for a small block or \texttt{PLACE bl @ (1,0) layer 0 $\to$ (2,0)} for a large block spanning two cells.
+The Builder is instructed to select the candidate that it believes at least one Director is describing, based on the current turn's Director discussion.
+If no candidate clearly matches, the Builder issues a clarification request rather than selecting arbitrarily.
+This preserves the full pragmatic inference requirement: the Builder must still interpret Director natural language and map it to a specific candidate, consistent with its role as a neutral passive listener established in Sec.~\ref{subsec:builder}.
+The Builder's confirmation field is extended to include a brief rationale identifying which Director(s) were followed and whether Directors agreed or conflicted, providing signal for subsequent analysis.

-\paragraph{Upper bound interpretation.} The oracle condition represents a soft upper bound on task completion: if the builder perfectly followed the oracle at every turn and oracle moves were always available, the structure would be completed optimally, given a sufficient turn budget.
-In practice, oracle availability is not guaranteed at every turn—irrecoverable board states may arise from earlier wrong placements produce turns where no verified forward-progress move exists but this is relatively rare (mean availability: 0.83--0.92 across models, see \Cref{fig:scalar_outcomes}).